Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-= 1.6.6 =
+* Fixed: Only create automatic topics for new blog posts instead for all post types = 1.6.6 =
 * Fixed: Do additional error checks during database upgrade to prevent some errors during an update = 1.6.5 =